From First Principles to Multi-scale Decomposition:Mutual Information as a Segregation Index: Introduction

-Our main contribution is the development of a joint spatial and demographic decomposition of the Divergence Index, identifying the extent to which regions and broad demographic groups are internally segregated.
-This also allows us to compare alternative scales by their ability to capture observed patterns of segregation~\cite{Chodrow2017}.
-We demonstrate the usefulness of our framework by investigating residential ethnic segregation in England and Wales.
-The increasing ethnic diversity in these countries has complex patterns of segregation across ethnicities and regions~\cite{Johnston2013, Johnston2015, Catney2016, Catney2023}, and segregation is a prominent topic of public discourse\footnote{BBC: \textit{Why Nigel Farage is wrong about London being `minority white'.} [\url {https://www.bbc.co.uk/news/63806518}; accessed 24 November 2025]}\textsuperscript{,}\footnote{The Guardian: \textit{Sorry, Suella Braverman, your bleak picture of a `ghettoised' Britain doesn’t stack up.} [\url {https://www.theguardian.com/commentisfree/2024/feb/25/sorry-suella-braverman-the-bleak-picture-you-paint-of-a-ghettoised-britain-does-not-tack-up}; accessed 24 November 2025]}\textsuperscript{,}\footnote{LBC: \textit{Robert Jenrick doubles down on claims he `didn't see another white face' during Birmingham visit.} [\url {https://www.lbc.co.uk/article/robert-jenrick-defends-birmingham-comments-5HjdF4P_2/}; accessed 24 November 2025]}.
-High-resolution census data allows us to study the structure of segregation across scales.
+We demonstrate the usefulness of mutual information's strong decomposition by investigating residential ethnic segregation in England and Wales.
+The increasing ethnic diversity in these countries has complex patterns of segregation across ethnicities and regions~\cite{Johnston2013, Johnston2015, Catney2016, Catney2023}, and segregation is a prominent topic of public discourse~\cite{BBCFarage, GuardianSuella, LBCJenrick}.
+Using high-resolution census data from 2021, we show that mutual information picks up on important structure across spatial and demographic scales.